“Got any threes?”

 “Ugh, great,” Rainbow Dash gagged.
 “I miss a perfectly good nap to watch you all make goo-goo faces at some random kid.”

-“You think that’s bad?” the little boy said, his tone childishly high yet oddly flat as he gave her a level look with his gunmetal grey eyes.
+“You think that’s bad?” the little boy said, his tone childishly high yet oddly flat as he gave her a level look with his big, gunmetal grey eyes.
 “Try the receiving end.
-Trust me: it’s a lot worse.”
+Trust me: it’s a whole lot worse.”

 Rainbow Dash blinked, and all the other girls save Twilight did as well.
 That voice.
 Not the voice itself, but the words, the attitude, and the delivery all seemed strangely familiar.